 - Zoo/Wildlife Medicine

 Students in the program will take both a small animal and a large animal clinic observation class in their first year.
 In addition, some of the other courses include Vet Tech Animal Anatomy and Physiology courses, Pathology, Veterinary Law and Ethics and Office Procedures.

-The Iowa Lakes Veterinary Technician program is fully accredited by the American Veterinary Medical Association (AVMA).
+The Iowa Lakes Veterinary Technician program is accredited by the American Veterinary Medical Association (AVMA).

 Associate in Applied Science